-The Applicant may not install the Intellistop module on more than 25% of its power units, and 25% of its trailers in the Clean Products division fleet during the first year of operation under the exemption, or on more than 50% of its power units, and 50% of its trailers in the Clean Products division fleet during the second year.
-The Applicant must provide the vehicle identification numbers for the power units and trailers that will be operating under the exemption.
+The Applicant may not install the Intellistop module on more than 25% of its power units, and 25% of its trailers during the first year of operation under the exemption, or on more than 50% of its power units, and 50% of its trailers during the second year.
+The Applicant must provide the Agency the vehicle identification numbers for the power units and trailers that will be operating under the exemption.